Julie Baroh: Activities

 and fauna.
 In her fine art she pursues figuration and portraiture, using classical drawing techniques.
 Most of her work is done in watercolor or gouache."

 Personal life

-Baroh was born on August 4, 1970, in Seattle, Washington.
-She is the oldest of two children born to Mary Kelleher and David Baroh.
-David was a musician and one of the founding members of the Seattle-based band, Bluebird, from 1968 to 1973.
-Baroh has one sister, Robyn.
-In 2004, Baroh was one of the founding members of the Rat City Rollergirls [Ratcityrollerderby.com] a nonprofit, professional, roller derby club.
-She skated under the professional name, Jinx.
-While always one of the smallest skaters, she was known for her speed, quickness and fearlessness.
-Baroh is married and is part owner of the artist collective and former gallery Krab Jab Studio and the Seattle Illustrator's Collective.
-She currently runs a Seattle frame shop called Mainframe with business partner, artist Kyle Abernethy.
-As of 2019, Julie and fellow Magic:the Gathering illustrator Brian Snoddy run a monthly videocast show called "The Yuki D and Jinx Show", featuring Seattle artists, musicians and media personalities.
+Baroh is part owner of the artist collective former gallery Krab Jab Studio and the Seattle Illustrator's Collective.
+She currently runs a Seattle frame shop called Mainframe.
+As of 2019, Baroh and fellow Magic: The Gathering illustrator Brian Snoddy run a monthly videocast show called "The Yuki D and Jinx Show", featuring Seattle artists, musicians and media personalities.